mdn/content/files/en-us/mozilla/add-ons/webextensions/api/webrequest/onauthrequired/index.md

 See [Examples](#examples).

-If you use `"blocking"` you must have the ["webRequestBlocking" API permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#api_permissions) in your `manifest.json`.

-> **Note:** In Chrome, as of Manifest V3, the "webRequestBlocking" permission is no longer available for most extensions (the exception being policy-installed extensions).
-However, as of Chrome 108, using the "webRequest" and "webRequestAuthProvider" permissions enables you to supply credentials asynchronously.

 If your extension provides bad credentials, then the listener is called again.
 For this reason, take care to avoid entering an infinite loop by repeatedly providing bad credentials.

+## Permissions

+In Firefox and Chrome Manifest V2 extensions, you must have the ["webRequest" and "webRequestBlocking" API permissions](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#api_permissions) in your `manifest.json`.

+For Chrome Manifest V3 extensions, the "webRequestBlocking" permission is no longer available (except for policy-installed extensions).
+Instead, the "webRequest" and "webRequestAuthProvider" permissions enable you to supply credentials asynchronously.

+> **Note:** Firefox does not support "webRequestAuthProvider", but support is planned.
+See [bug 1820569](https://bugzilla.mozilla.org/show_bug.cgi?id=1820569).

 ## Proxy authorization